fiftydinar/gidro-os/modules/wallpapers/README.md

 To set your wallpaper as the default, input the wallpaper name into `default`, `wallpaper` recipe entry:

 `- I-love-nature.jpg`
-`- I LOVE BLUEBUILD.PNG`
+`- I LOVE BLUEBUILD.png` # spaced characters are also supported as an input

 Same format is used for `scaling`, `scaling-option` recipe entry.

 ### Light+dark wallpapers

 To add light+dark wallpapers for Gnome, copy your wallpapers into this location (make folder if it doesn't exist):

 `config/wallpapers/bluebuild-gnome-light-dark`

 To make things tidy, you can also place them in separate folders, like here in example:

-`config/wallpapers/bluebuild-gnome-light-dark/my-wallpaper-1`
+`config/wallpapers/bluebuild-gnome-light-dark/my-wallpaper-folder-1`
-`config/wallpapers/bluebuild-gnome-light-dark/my-wallpaper-2`
+`config/wallpapers/bluebuild-gnome-light-dark/my-wallpaper-folder-2`

 Then add `-bb-light` & `-bb-dark` suffix to wallpaper file-names, to make the module additionally recognize those wallpapers as light+dark.
 Wallpapers must have the same file-name with only differentiation of `-bb-light` & `-bb-dark` suffix.

 `my-wallpaper-bb-light.jpg`
 `my-wallpaper-bb-dark.jpg`

 `My great wallpaper-bb-light.png`
 `My great wallpaper-bb-dark.png`

 To set some light+dark wallpaper as the default,
 you need to input it into `default`, `wallpaper-light-dark` recipe entry in this format example:

 `- my-default-wallpaper-bb-light.jpg + my-default-wallpaper-bb-dark.jpg`
 `- My Little Pony-bb-light.jxl + My Little Pony-bb-dark.jxl`

 Order is VERY IMPORTANT here, with `light + dark` order.